CoderElectronics/offmap/README.md

-# offmap
+# OffMap
 An HTML5 map module for displaying a map of internet connected devices.
 OffMap is an easy way to visualize a network of connected devices, such as datacenter locations.
-Using an array of locations <br />
+Using an array of locations that are<br />
-linked their names and ip addresses, OffMap will automatically place diffrently colored markers on a map that will automatically ping their respective ip addresses to check if they are online.
+linked to their names and ip addresses, OffMap will automatically place diffrently colored markers on a map that will automatically ping their respective ip addresses to check if they are online.

 # Dependencies
 OffMap uses Leaflet to provide the maos, and requires a mapbox api key to operate.